shaggy005/shaunak_phase2/picoctf/reverseengg.md

 # 1. GDB baby step 1

-> Can you figure out what is in the eax register at the end of the main function?
+> Can you figure out what is in the `eax` register at the end of the main function?
 Put your answer in the picoCTF flag format: picoCTF{n} where n is the contents of the eax register in the decimal number base.
-If the answer was 0x11 your flag would be picoCTF{17}.
+If the answer was `0x11` your flag would be `picoCTF{17}`.
 Disassemble debugger0_a

 ## Solution:

-- downloaded the file debugger0_a
+- downloaded the file `debugger0_a`
-- opened it in ghidra coderunner
+- opened it in `ghidra` coderunner
 - searched for the main fuction

 ```